For people who love driving, there's nothing as fun as taking an epic road trip.

 The general advice is to check tyre pressure once every two to four weeks, especially before embarking on a long road trip.
 Take the reading when the tyres are cold (e.g. without driving the car for at least three hours).

 What's the correct tyre pressure?
-This information is in the vehicle owner's handbook, under the fuel cap, or on the door post on the driver's side.
+This information is in your vehicle owner's handbook, under the fuel cap, or on the door post on the driver's side.
 The tyre pressure must be identical for both tyres on the same axle but may be different between the front and rear axle.
-After topping them off with air, don't forget to close the valve caps securely; this will protect the valve from dirt and dust and prevent air leaking.
+After topping them up with air, don't forget to close the valve caps securely; this will protect the valve from dirt and dust and prevent air leaking.
 A missing valve cap should be replaced right away.

+Therefore, check your tyres regularly, reduce your speed on wet and snowy roads and consider replacing your tyres in good time.
 Keep an eye open for signs of uneven wear on the tread, too.
 Uneven wear reduces the ability of the tread to grip the road in adverse conditions.
 Look for unusually smooth areas, high and low areas, or any signs of damage.
 It's also wise to check the tyre sidewalls for gouges, cuts, bulges or other irregularities.

 If it becomes necessary to replace one (or more) of your tyres, make sure the new tyre is the same size, type and speed rating that came on the vehicle as original equipment.
 These details can be found on the sidewall of your current tyre or in the owner's handbook.